Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Methods

 \subsubsection{General Strategy}

-To assess the causal structure of a shift, we examine whether there is a direct effect of the shift $S$ on a focal variable $X^d$.
-This requires controlling for all other pathways by which $X^d$ may depend on $S$.
-To do this, we select a set of variables $\mathbf V$ such that \{$\mathbf V$\} blocks all indirect paths from $S$ to $X^d$.
-We then test the following equality in conditional distributions: $P(X^d \mid \mathbf{V}, S=0) = P(X^d \mid \mathbf{V}, S=1)$ for almost all values of $\mathbf{V}$. \footnote{``Almost all'' specific terminology from probability theory.
-In most practical cases, it can be understood informally to mean ``all''.}
+To assess the causal structure of a shift, we examine whether there is a direct effect of the shift $S$ on a focal variable $U$.
+This requires controlling for all other pathways by which $U$ may depend on $S$.
+To do this, we select a set of variables $\mathbf V$ such that \{$\mathbf V$\} blocks all indirect paths from $S$ to $U$.
+We then test the following equality in conditional distributions: $P(U \mid \mathbf{V}, S=0) = P(U \mid \mathbf{V}, S=1)$ almost everywhere.

-To test the equality of conditional distributions, we reduce the problem to testing whether two marginal distributions of $X^d$ are equal when the distributions of the background variables $\mathbf{V}$ are adjusted to follow the same distribution.
+To test the equality of conditional distributions, we reduce the problem to testing whether the means of the two marginal distributions of $U$ are equal when the distributions of the background variables $\mathbf{V}$ are adjusted to follow the same distribution.
 Using observed data from environments $S=0$ and $S=1$, we can perform such an apples-to-apples comparison using importance weighting.
 In particular, for any distribution $\pi(\mathbf{V})$,

 Define the weights $w_0(\mathbf{V}) := \frac{\pi(\mathbf{V})}{P(\mathbf{V} \mid S=0)}$, and $w_1(\mathbf{V}) := \frac{\pi(\mathbf{V})}{P(\mathbf{V} \mid S=1)}$.
 This result shows that we can test the equality of the conditional distributions by testing the implication that the mean of weighted outcomes is the same.